Siteimprove/CMS-plugin-Wordpress/README.md

 Every pull request will be checked against WPCS through GitHub Actions.

+## Development and releases

+See [GitHub Actions: tests and publishing](docs/workflows.md) for workflow selection, reports, and release instructions.

 ## Version History
 ### 2.1.4
 * Bugfix - Prepublish now reads the page from the WordPress domain rather than the configured Public URL, so the check works on setups where Public URL points at a separate delivery domain